List of content you will read in this article:

 - Also, it is suggested to leave unallocated space for an LVM volume group.
 This free space will help users with flexibility regarding more requirements change without removing data from other partitions to reallocate storage.

 - For retaining your content on installing new versions, it is required to separate subdirectories into partitions.
 The contents will be retained in the subdirectories even if you opt to install a new Linux version on your device.

 - The UEFI (Unified Extensible Firmware Interface) systems should be allotted with 50-150MB /boot/efi partition along with an EFI (Extensible Firmware Interface) System Partition filesystem.

+You can also buy linux server to practice it on a routine basis.
 Partitioning is an important procedure that helps users to utilize their storage systems or hard disk to the fullest.
 You can extend partition in Linux with all the nine steps mentioned in the blog.
 Moreover, pay extra attention to the points to consider mentioned above before performing partitioning of your Linux system.